2025 NetVUE Staff Seminar: Vocation Across Campus

 One of the most promising ways that staff can serve their students is to guide them into an exploration of their many callings in life.
 Staff who are committed to supporting students’ vocational exploration and discernment can help them discover what might constitute a truly good, meaningful, and purposeful life—one that would lead to flourishing for themselves and others.
 Staff who are engaged in these efforts may find that their own understanding of the privileges and responsibilities of their own institutional position may be expanded, deepened, and enriched.

-Participating staff members will have the opportunity to strengthen their engagement with vocational exploration and discernment through three specific emphases of the seminar:
+Participating staff members had the opportunity to strengthen their engagement with vocational exploration and discernment through three specific emphases of the seminar:

 Scroll down for more information; alternatively, you can download this two-page flyer about the 2025 Seminar, which can be printed or forwarded to interested faculty members.

-Discussions and case studies will also focus on understanding the characteristics of emerging adults, and considering how social, cultural, and institutional dynamics both facilitate and hinder exploring and living out one’s vocation.
-The seminar also includes substantial dedicated social time, designed to help form a cohort of mutual support.
-Participants will be expected, in the academic year following the seminar, to develop or revise programming or initiatives to add a deeper focus on vocational exploration.
+Discussions and case studies also focused on understanding the characteristics of emerging adults, and considering how social, cultural, and institutional dynamics both facilitate and hinder exploring and living out one’s vocation.
+The seminar also included substantial dedicated social time, designed to help form a cohort of mutual support.
+Participants are expected, in the academic year following the seminar, to develop or revise programming or initiatives to add a deeper focus on vocational exploration.

 Julie Massey currently serves as the Chief of Staff at St. Norbert College, a role she assumed in the summer of 2021.
 Her previous roles included staff positions in ministry, mission, and student affairs.
 She directed St. Norbert’s Lilly-funded vocation exploration program for over a decade, has served as a NetVUE consultant, and is a current member of the NetVUE Advisory Council.
 She holds an MDiv from Loyola University Chicago and will complete and Executive EdD in higher education at Boston College in May 2024.
 Vocational exploration is work that makes Julie’s heart sing!
 She delights in learning with and from colleagues interested in deepening their own sense of calling, and in supporting students as they do the same.
 After decades of working alongside ministry and student affairs colleagues, she deeply respects the contributions made by staff in higher education and looks forward to the good work (and fun) that are sure to be part of this seminar.